 The project scenarios or alternatives evaluated in this study include Partial Restoration (Scenario 1), a Partial Restoration with Land Swap (Scenario 2), and Full Estuary Restoration with a West Outlet (Scenario 3).
-Table 1 summarizes the total area restored, linear feet of new levee construction, and cost estimate for each scenario.
+Table 1 summarizes the total area restored, linear feet of new levee construction, and rough cost estimate for each scenario.
 The scenarios are shown graphically in Figures 4 through 6.

-Scenario 1, as with all scenarios, is a high level concept that covers a range of opportunities.
-Key to this scenario is a tidal connection from the Leque parcel through the Sherman parcel and to the Roberge parcel.
+Scenario 1, as with all scenarios, is a concept that covers a range of opportunities.
+Key to this scenario is a tidal connection from the Leque parcel through the Sherman parcel and to the Roberge parcel (see Figure 4).
 This connection can be located further north or south than is depicted depending on land ownership and willingness.
-Connection from the Roberge parcel to the creek (no published name, east side of Roberge parcel) was deemed infeasible due to private ownership and the fact that the creek is higher in elevation than the marsh surface and, thus, could not provide a potential tidal outlet.
+Connection from the Roberge parcel to the creek (no published name, east side of Roberge parcel) was deemed infeasible due to private ownership and because the creek is higher in elevation than the marsh surface and, thus, could not provide an outlet.

-Scenario 2 is similar to Scenario 1 but includes a 15 acre land swap as depicted.
+Scenario 2 is similar to Scenario 1 but includes a 15 acre land swap as depicted in Figure 5.
+This land swap was proposed by Roger Nelson, the landowner to the west of the Leque parcel.
+The land swap entails the northernmost portion of Nelson's parcel for a same-sized portion on the southwestern margin of Leque's parcel.
 The northern 15 acres swapped acres included in the restoration have lower elevations than southern 15 acres that are adjacent and west of the current pump (shown as the proposed estuary outlet).